Akuli/oomph/docs/syntax.md

   A method definition is just like a function definition, but starting with `func` instead of `meth`.
 - A function definition, starting with the keyword `func`, then a simple identifier, then parenthesized and comma-separated argument definitions, then a block of statements.

+There may be an `export` keyword in front of `func`, `class` or `union`.
+This makes the defined function or type visible in other files when the file is imported.

 A type is an identifier, possibly followed by another `[]`-parenthesized type to indicate a generic.
 An argument definition of a function, method or class is a type followed by a simple identifier.